NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 C. Examination of Insurer

-The IID may recommend that an insurer submit to a special examination of its affairs to verify continuing compliance.
-If the Working Group approves the recommendation, the insurer will agree to submit to a special examination and pay all expenses or will be de-listed.
+The IID may recommend that an Insurer submit to a special examination of its affairs to verify continuing compliance.
+If the Working Group approves the recommendation, the Insurer will agree to submit to a special examination and pay all expenses or will be de-listed.

 V. De-listing